-- RED 1 or more CORE ADMINISTRATION items remain outstanding. - AMBER All (6) CORE ADMINISTRATION items met; and Any 1 GOOD PRACTICE item being met. - GREEN All (6) CORE ADMINISTRATION items met; and evidence of 6 GOOD PRACTICE items being met; which must include the Annual Self-Assessment (RAG Analysis). - RAG Analysis should be completed each year.
+- RED 1 or more CORE ADMINISTRATION items remain outstanding. - AMBER All (6) CORE ADMINISTRATION items met; and Any 1 GOOD PRACTICE item being met. - GREEN All (6) CORE ADMINISTRATION items met; and evidence of 6 GOOD PRACTICE items being met; which must include the Annual Self-Assessment (RAG Analysis). - RAG Analysis should be completed by last day of September each year.
 AMBER status is satisfactory; GREEN status Community Councils will be held up as MODELS of GOOD PRACTICE.